Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-with-a-wheelchair.html.markdown

 Eurostar is the easy bit.
 What if you need to continue your journey on another train?

-You need to book assistance separately, again, 24 hours before travelling.
-Here are the contact details for each of the neighbouring countries:
+You will need to book assistance for each leg of your journey separately.
+The guidance is to do this 24 hours before travelling.
+You will find all the details of booking assistance for our near-neighbours here:

 * France <https://www.garesetconnexions.sncf/en/assistances-psh-pmr>
 * Belgium <https://www.belgiantrain.be/en/travel-info/prepare-for-your-journey/assistance-reduced-mobility>